-The book's concern with morality is thus framed within the political climate of Nazism and war.
-Christianity is adopted and secularised as a means of considering how a collective and unified ideology of 'good' might stand against Fascism.
+The book's concern with morality is thus framed within the political climate of how a collective and unified ideology of 'good' might stand against Fascism.
 While the text promotes a more rationalist ideology over a religious one, it warns that the dropping of 'all interest' in Christianity may have resulted in a belief that 'morals are all nonsense'.
 Christianity offered a means to react against Fascism: '[it] ought to be just what people who have lost their security need, to give them back their sense of worthwhileness' (19).